Emerson College: Early 21st century (2000–2019)

 In September 2006, a long-running labor dispute between the administrators and faculty union was resolved.
 The administration limited the union's role in promotion and tenure, and brought department chairs into administrative roles, where they were not covered by the union.
 In response, the college agreed not to dismantle the union.

 In September 2007, students in Emerson Alliance for Gays, Lesbians, and Everyone (E.A.G.L.E.) as well as the Student Government Association (S.G.A.) received the gender neutral bathrooms they had pitched to the administration in the spring.
 In September 2016, every bathroom on Emerson's campus was converted into a gender inclusive restroom.

 On December 2, 2009, President Liebergott announced she would step down in June 2011.
 On September 8, 2010, the college announced she would be succeeded by M. Lee Pelton of Willamette University.

 On March 18, 2010, the newly renovated Paramount Center officially opened, with Boston Mayor Thomas M. Menino illuminating the Paramount's original art deco marquee, which Emerson had restored.
 In addition to the 590-seat Paramount Theatre, the Paramount Center also houses an experimental black box theater, the Bright Family Screening Room, a sound stage, a scene/prop production shop, nine rehearsal studios, six practice rooms, four classrooms, 20 faculty offices, and a student commons area.

-As of 2014, two students are suing the college for mishandling their rape cases and failing to provide their Title IX rights.
+In 2014, a student sued the college for negligence in an instance of sexual assault and failing to provide her her Title IX rights.
+A Massachusetts judge ruled in favor of Emerson in this lawsuit and the second one intitiated by the same student in 2017.

 In late 2019, Marlboro College announced that it would merge with Emerson at the end of the 2019–20 academic year.
 Under the agreement, finalized on July 23, 2020, Marlboro gave its endowment to Emerson, which created the Marlboro Institute of Liberal Arts and Interdisciplinary Studies.
 Marlboro students were guaranteed admission and tenure-track faculty were guaranteed teaching positions at Emerson.
 At that time, Marlboro had approximately 150 students.